spiral/docs/core/bindings.md

 }
 ```

-As any other class or singleton you can request component instance using method or constructor injection:
+Like any other class or singleton you can request component instance using method or constructor injection:
 ```php
 use Spiral\Components\Encrypter\Encrypter;